NappingPiglet/dicecloud-v2-guide/documentation-for-properties/slot.md

 ### spaceLeft\*

 Returns the current number of properties that could be added to the slot before it is filled up.

+### unique\*

+Returns "uniqueInSlot" if the slot has the field Unique set to "Each property inside this slot should be unique" and returns "uniqueInCreature" if the field is set to "Properties in this slot should be unique accross the whole character".
+If the field has been unset, it instead returns `#propertySlot.unique`.

 {% hint style="warning" %}
 All values marked with a \* can only be accessed using ancestor references.